+·

+D epartme ntal Base e Budget Overviev v

-Departmental Base Budget Overview Department Department Computer Science Executive Provost Index 414604 Program 01 Base Budgets 10-Year % 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 557,843 589,112 642,354 721,474 746,585 753,380 821,501 872,896 942,067 976,831 1,013,929 81.76%
+Department Computer S cience Executive Provost

+Index 414604 Program 01

+Base Budgets 10-Year %

+1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change

+589,112 642,354 721,474 746,585 753,380 821,501 872,896 942,067 976,831 1,013,929 1,067,224 81.16%

-Role of the Computer Science Department: To provide PhD, MS, and ABET-accredited BS degrees in CS, to teach service courses in computer literacy and programming, and to perform research.
+Role of the Computer Science Department: To provide PhD, MS, and ABET-accredited BS degrees in CS, to teach service courses in computer literacy and programming, to perform research, and to provide service and outreach.

 Enrollment: Over the past twelve years the number of undergraduate majors in CS increased about 60%, then tapered off (the result of a temporary slowdown in high-tech industries) and the graduate program increased about 30%.
-Resources did not increase with enrollments, but with the appointment of a new Dean of Engineering in 2001, new commitments were made to CS in the form of a new department head (February 2003 - Oudshoorn) and a new faculty line.
-In addition, the department is hoping to replace a faculty line due to a recent retirement (August 2006 - Babcock).
+Since Spring Semester 2006, the department has gone from 12 full-time faculty members to 9 (two faculty retired and one took a job elsewhere).
+The department is currently searching for the RightNow Technologies Distinguished Professor and hopes to be given permission to fill at least one of the remaining two positions in the near future.
 These hires will make it possible to grow both undergraduate and graduate student enrollments.
-PhD enrollments are growing at a steady rate at the moment.
 The department is well positioned to attract a significant number of international students.

 Research: In spite of enrollment increases, departmental research has expanded.
-Several tenure-track faculty members are now PIs on competitive external grants with support from NSF (multiple grants), USGS, NASA/USDA, and Lockheed/INEEL, with collaborative projects ranging from computational biology to computer assisted education.
-Interdisciplinary research collaborations and research groups within computer science are flourishing and are likely to expand further with the new faculty hires.
+Several tenure-track faculty members are now PIs or co-PIs on competitive external grants with support from NSF (multiple grants), USGS, NASA, the Department of Homeland Security and RightNow Technologies, with collaborative projects ranging from computational biology to computer assisted education.
+Interdisciplinary research collaborations and research groups within computer science are flourishing and are likely to expand further with new faculty hires.

 Industrial relations: We are listed as a key school in CS by Micron (one of two Micron key schools in CS nationwide), HP VLSI Division, Extended Systems, and Tektronix.
-We receive significant scholarship support from companies including current annual donations of \$34,000 from Micron, RightNow Technologies, Zoot Enterprises and TeleSoft Partners.
-In addition, the department has just secured a gift of \$315,000 from RightNow Technologies to assist the department in hiring a high profile researcher.
+We receive significant scholarship support from companies including current annual donations from Micron, RightNow Technologies, Zoot Enterprises and TeleSoft Partners.
+In addition, the department has secured a gift of \$315,000 from RightNow Technologies to assist the department in hiring a high profile researcher.

-Student recognition: Since 1992, CS majors have received four USA Today Academic All American Awards and five Goldwater Awards.
+Student recognition: Since 1992, CS majors have received five USA Today Academic All American Awards and five Goldwater Awards.